Tags:

 Why call me it I do not know for my name was Elisa Day

-From the first day I met her I knew she was the one
+the first day I met her I knew she was the one

-he came on my door and entered the room
+When he came on my door and entered the room

-Why call me it I do not know for my was Day
+Why they call me it I do not know for my name was Day

 On the second day I brought her a flower

-She was than any woman I'd seen
+She was more beautiful any I'd seen

 On the second day he smiled with a single rose

-Said: 'Will you give me loss and your sorrow?'
+Said: 'Will you give me your loss and sorrow?'

 I nodded my head, as I lay on the bed

-'If I show you the roses will you follow?'
+'If I show you the roses you follow?'

-They call me The Wild Rose but my was Elisa Day
+call me The Wild Rose but my name was Elisa Day

-Why they me it I do not know for my name was Elisa Day
+Why call me it I do not for my name was Day

 On the third day he took me to the river

-He gave me the roses and we kissed
+He gave me the and we kissed

-On the last day I took her where the wild roses grow
+On the last day I her where the grow

-And she lay on the bank, the wind light as a thief
+And she lay on the bank, the light as a thief

-As I her goodbye, said, 'All beauty must die'
+As I told her goodbye, said, 'All beauty must die'

-And I lent and planted a rose her teeth
+And I lent down and planted a rose between her teeth

 Why call me it I do not know for my name was Elisa Day

-From the first day I met her I knew she was the one
+the first day I met her I knew she was the one

-he came on my door and entered the room
+When he came on my door and entered the room

-Why call me it I do not know for my was Day
+Why they call me it I do not know for my name was Day

 On the second day I brought her a flower

-She was than any woman I'd seen
+She was more beautiful any I'd seen

 On the second day he smiled with a single rose

-Said: 'Will you give me loss and your sorrow?'
+Said: 'Will you give me your loss and sorrow?'

 I nodded my head, as I lay on the bed

-'If I show you the roses will you follow?'
+'If I show you the roses you follow?'

-They call me The Wild Rose but my was Elisa Day
+call me The Wild Rose but my name was Elisa Day

-Why they me it I do not know for my name was Elisa Day
+Why call me it I do not for my name was Day

 On the third day he took me to the river

-He gave me the roses and we kissed
+He gave me the and we kissed

-On the last day I took her where the wild roses grow
+On the last day I her where the grow

-And she lay on the bank, the wind light as a thief
+And she lay on the bank, the light as a thief

-As I her goodbye, said, 'All beauty must die'
+As I told her goodbye, said, 'All beauty must die'

-And I lent and planted a rose her teeth
+And I lent down and planted a rose between her teeth

 Click any word to get definition.